Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Spark connects researchers to the people, skills and tools needed to stand at the forefront of social research innovation.

-The Lawrence Krader Research Project is a program of research and publication based on some 150 unpublished manuscripts that he had authored from the time of his retirement from the directorship of the Institute of Ethnology at the Freie Universität Berlin.
+The Lawrence Krader Research Project focuses on research and publication based on approximately 150 unpublished manuscripts authored by Krader after he retired as director of the Institute of Ethnology at Freie Universität Berlin.